njaurigue/cse15l-lab-reports/lab-report-2-week-4.md

 ![linkFormatting](images\lab2-linkFormatting.png)

 ## Example 3: Broken Links
-In our final example, out failure-inducing input is caused by incorrect link formatting.
-As mentioned previously, a valid link must follow the `[]()` pattern, and any incomplete iteration of this pattern should be considered a broken link and excluded from the output.
+In our final example, out failure-inducing input wass caused by incorrect link formatting.
+As mentioned previously, a valid link must follow the `[]()` pattern, and any incomplete iteration of this pattern should be considered a broken link and therefore excluded from the output.

 In the file [*test-file7.md*](https://github.com/njaurigue/markdown-parse/blob/main/test-file7.md) below, because the file lacks the correct formatting for a complete link, our expected output is an empty array.